Texas A&M University at Galveston

 Texas A&M University Maritime Academy Corps of Cadets

-Texas A&M University at Galveston houses the Texas A&M Maritime Academy, one of six state maritime academies in the U.S., preparing graduates for licensing as officers in the American Merchant Marine.
+Texas A&M University at Galveston houses the Texas A&M Maritime Academy, one of six state maritime academies in the U.S., preparing graduates for licensing as officers in the United States Merchant Marine.
 This program provides an opportunity for students to learn how to operate and maintain an ocean-going vessel.
 In addition to classroom and field training during the regular school year, students will sail aboard a training vessel or appropriate commercial placement during three sea terms to gain practical experience in seamanship, navigation and operations.
 At the conclusion of the program, cadets test to become licensed as officers in the U.S. Merchant Marine and may seek employment in the field of marine transportation as a licensed Third Mate or Third Assistant Engineer.
 Please see the tab title Texas A&M Maritime Academy.

 The NROTC Program offers men and women an opportunity to qualify for a commission in the Navy while attending Texas A&M University at Galveston.
 All NROTC students are required to participate in the Texas A&M Maritime Academy Corps of Cadets.
 Any student may join the NROTC Program either as a National Scholarship winner or as a non-subsidized college program student.
 Applications for National Scholarships can be obtained through a Navy recruiting office before the submission deadline of January 30 of the year for which the student is applying.

 Texas A&M University at Galveston is a special-purpose institution of higher education for undergraduate and graduate instruction in marine and maritime studies in science, engineering and business and for research and public service related to the general field of marine resources.
 The institution is under the management and control of the Board of Regents of The Texas A&M University System, with degrees offered under the name and authority of Texas A&M University at College Station.

-Dr. Patrick Louchouarn - Executive Associate Vice President for Academic Affairs and Chief Academic Officer, Texas A&M University at Galveston; Associate Provost, Texas A&M University.
+Dr. Antonietta Quigg - Acting Executive Associate Vice President for Academic Affairs and Chief Academic Officer, Texas A&M University at Galveston; Associate Provost, Texas A&M University.
 Senior Associate Vice President for Research and Graduate Studies

 Dr. Donna C. Lang - Associate Vice President for Academic Operations